 Our fax number has changed.
 Who do we call?

-Contact our Client Services Call Center to make important changes to your Account Information, like adding a new secure fax number.
-You can contact a Call Center representatives via phone at 1-800-511-8427, or via Dominion Connect/Select feedback options online.
+Contact Client Services to make important changes to your Account Information, like adding a new secure fax number.
+You can contact a representative via phone at 1-800-511-8427, or via Dominion Connect/Select feedback options online.
 In order to change your secure fax number, we'll generate a new Secure HIPAA Fax Verification Form and fax it to the new number.
-Once the number has been verified as secure, our Call Center representative will update your account information.
+Once the number has been verified as secure, our representative will update your account information.

 We are adding a new location/program.
 Can we collect samples there, too?